Powder skiing on the Arlberg

 Not included in the price are: Ski pass and insurance.

-Non-binding prices (according to the recommendation of the Austrian Mountain Guide Association) for the season 2022/23.
+Non-binding price recommendation issued by the Austrian Association of Mountain and Ski Guides for the season 2022/23.

 Are you wondering what makes the ski area in St. Anton am Arlberg so special?
 For us, quite clearly – the legendary off-piste possibilities and countless variant runs, that makes St. Anton a true paradise for freeriders.
 And yes, we admit it – when it snows, our feet tingle too and we can’t wait to finally be on the mountain.
 We share this contagious enthusiasm with you during off-piste guiding.
 Depending on your skills, we will choose the right route and show you the most beautiful descents in the open ski area.
 Your safety is always our top priority.